 As for footwear, taking into account that you are going to walk a lot and do a lot of sightseeing, it is best to wear comfortable and breathable shoes, so that sore feet are not an impediment to your trip.
 It is important that you also equip yourself with sunglasses, do not forget the sunscreen and carry a small umbrella in the suitcase in case it rains one day.

 Although the weather is generally good at this time of year, it is likely to end up raining some day, so I bring you a series of plans so you do not stay blank if one day this problem arises.

-- Enter a museum.
+- Go inside a museum.
 The Natural History Museum, the British Museum, the Science Museum or even the Sherlock Holmes Museum will be a good way to make the most of your trip and take shelter.
-Here is an article on The best museums in London for you to choose your ideal visit.
+Here is an article on the best museums in London for you to choose your ideal visit.

 - Visit the Aquarium This is a perfect plan if it rains and also if we travel with children.
 Its different areas and the number of species it houses will ensure that entertainment is guaranteed for hours.
 It is open every day and the entrance fee is around 27 pounds.

 - Visit Westmister Abbey: This great church in the center of London is another essential visit on the trip.
 It is an emblematic place for the British Crown, as it is a traditional place for coronations and burials of the Royal House.
 Note that it is not open for tourists on Sundays.

 - Spend a morning shopping at Harrods.
 This famous department store houses authentic wonders within its walls.
 A visual spectacle for those who like shopping and those who do not.
 The Diana of Wales Memorial, the toy floor or the Egyptian Hall are, without a doubt, another must-see.